The Andrew Turnbull Network

 Most of I-77's course in Mercer County serves double-duty as the route of the West Virginia Turnpike, which opened in 1954 and originally terminated at a simple T-junction with US 460 east of Princeton.
 Since the Turnpike predated the Interstate highway system by two years, it made no pretense of conforming to Interstate highway stadards.
 Indeed, the Turnpike was originally a two-lane road with no central median or divider...though a nicely graded one, with controlled access and broad shoulders.

-I-77 signs were added to the West Virginia Turnpike by 1967, even though the road wasn't yet built to Interstate standards.
+I-77 signs were added to the West Virginia Turnpike by 1967; two-lane status notwithstanding.
 Also in the late 1960s, construction began to extend I-77 south between the Turnpike's Princeton terminus and the Virginia state line.
 This required the construction of the most ambitious engineering undertaking of the entire highway: A double-shaft 1.6-kilometre tunnel driven through the bedrock of East River Mountain.

 [I-77 map]